 Boy Scouts of America

-Pickens is a longtime support of the Boy Scouts of America and its programs.
+Pickens was a longtime support of the Boy Scouts of America and its programs.
 In 2008, the Foundation donated $250,000 to the Last Frontier Council in Oklahoma for construction of an Energy, Science and Technology Center at Slippery Falls Scout Ranch near Tishomingo.
 Last Frontier Council represents 30,000 youth and more than 8,000 volunteer Scouters and adults delivering the promise of Scouting in 24 counties across central, western, and southwestern Oklahoma.
 Its mission is to serve others by helping to instill values in young people and, in other ways, to prepare them to make ethical choices over their lifetime in achieving their full potential.
 The center features the state’s energy industry, natural resources and technology.

 Branding Success/Oklahoma State University

-Pickens and the Foundation has been extremely generous to Oklahoma State University, giving more than $500 million to the institution, split almost evenly between academic and athletic initiatives — all the while urging his fellow alums to donate to OSU as well.
+Pickens and the Foundation has been extremely generous to Oklahoma State University, giving more than $652 million to the institution, split almost evenly between academic and athletic initiatives — all the while urging his fellow alums to donate to OSU as well.
 For example, when the OSU Foundation, a private fundraising organization whose mission is to unite donor and university passions and priorities to achieve excellence, launched a Branding Success campaign, Pickens offered some extra incentives for the cause.
 On February 26, 2010, Pickens announced a testamentary matching gift of up to $100 million to the university’s $1 billion Branding Success campaign.
 Due to an incredible response from donors, he later added an additional $20 million to his challenge.
 By the time the deadline hit, more than 2,600 other donors had stepped up to add more than $73.6 million for scholarships and graduate fellowships across the OSU system.
 Pickens added another $20 million to his pledge as the campaign’s end neared.
 The campaign, which ended Dec.
 31, 2014, raised $1.2 billion nearly two years ahead of schedule.
-This is the second Pickens challenge sparking a record-breaking outpouring of generosity at OSU.
+This was the second Pickens challenge sparking a record-breaking outpouring of generosity at OSU.
 In 2008, his $100 million commitment for endowed faculty positions prompted about 900 donors to add $68 million in just 40 days.
 With matches from the Oklahoma State Regents for Higher Education, the total impact balloons to more than $330 million.

 Dallas Arboretum & Botanical Gardens